Macron slapped in the face during walkabout in southern France

 Macron was on a visit to the Drome region to meet restaurateurs and students and talk about returning to a normal life after the COVID-19 pandemic.

-It was one of a series of visits he is making, his aides say, to take the nation’ pulse before a presidential election next year.
+It was one of a series of visits he is making, his aides say, to take the nation’s pulse before a presidential election next year.
 He later continued his visit to the region.

-The president’s office said there had been an attempt to strike Macron, but declined further comment.

 In 2016, Macron, who was economy minister at the time, was pelted with eggs by hard-left trade unionists during a strike against labour reforms.
 Macron described that incident as “par for the course” and said it would not curb his determination.